isacarnekvist/atm/PROTOCOL.md

 the real world we should add confirmation from the client with a checksum.

-1. Type of update "op-code" (these should be different from op-codes in customer related packages)
+- Byte 1: Type of update "op-code" (these should be different from op-codes in customer related packages)
-2. Size of next transmission (one byte is sufficient since max is 80)
-3. Size of second transmisson (needed for some actions)
+- Byte 2: Not used
+- Byte 3-6: Size of first transmission (32 bit int)
+- Byte 7-10: Size of second transmission, if the action requires one (32 bit int)

 The reason the size of two consecutive data transmissions is needed is that some actions need two arguments.
 For example if we want to add or change a banner for a certain language, we first need the name of the language and then the new string two add.
-So therefore we need the size of both the language name package and the following package with the new banner string.
+So therefore we need the size of both the language name packages and the following package with the new banner string.

 <!---->